Feature request #3284

-#5 Updated by Michael Douchin almost 6 years ago
+#5 Updated by Michael Douchin about 6 years ago

 I think this request if no longer needed since the implementation of expression based labelling : http://woostuff.wordpress.com/2011/10/27/expression-based-labeling/

-#9 Updated by Nathan Woodrow over 5 years ago
+#9 Updated by Nathan Woodrow about 6 years ago

 - Resolution set to fixed